microsoft/python-language-server/.github/ISSUE_TEMPLATE/question.md

 <!--
 Please search existing issues to avoid creating duplicates.
-Also consider checking the issues over at the [vscode repository](https://github.com/microsoft/vscode-python/issues) as well.
+Also consider checking the issues over at the [VS Code Python extension repo](https://github.com/microsoft/vscode-python/issues) as well.
 -->